KyoriPowered/adventure-docs/source/sound.rst

 ^^^^^^^^^^^^^^^^^^^^

 Sounds are composed of:
-  * A Key (also known as ``Identifier`` or ``ResourceLocation``) that decides which sound to play.
+  * A Key (also known as :java:`Identifier` or :java:`ResourceLocation`) that decides which sound to play.
 Any custom sounds from resource packs can be used.
 If a client does not know about sounds, it will ignore the sound (though a warning will be printed to the client log).
   * A Sound source, used to tell the client what type of sound its hearing.
 The clients sound settings are also attributed to a source.
   * A number, determining the radius where the sound can be heard
   * A number from 0 to 2 determining the pitch the sound will be played at